elaOnMars/ALSA-only-Jack-Archlinux-Audio-Config/README.md

     (see -> qjackctl- configuration.README_in_German)

 To Do:
-  - There is no master 'Loopback' volume for increasing or lowering the audio volume.
+  - Due to /etc/asound.conf there is no working master 'Loopback' volume for increasing or lowering the audio volume (PCM).
     It needs to choose the corresponding audio hardware like 'VSL' or 'PCH' separately.
+But also if I would uncomment /tc/asound.conf lowering or increasing the PCM volume with the buttons don't work.

     <img src="./alsamixer-capturesettings.png" width="80%">